Continuous-time quantum walk-based ans\"atze on neutral atom hardware: Conclusion

 \section{Conclusion}

-This work has presented the first implementation and characterization of continuous-time quantum walk (CTQW) based ans\"{a}tze on neutral atom hardware.
-By transferring the phase-walk structure from abstract models to execution under the Rydberg Hamiltonian, we established a direct link between ideal CTQW dynamics and their realization on an noisy intermediate-scale quantum (NISQ) device.
+This work has presented an implementation and characterization of continuous-time quantum walk (CTQW) based ans\"{a}tze on neutral atom hardware.
+By transferring the phase-walk structure from abstract models to execution under the Rydberg Hamiltonian, we established a direct link between ideal CTQW dynamics and their realization on a noisy intermediate-scale quantum (NISQ) device.
 Using known target states as controlled testbeds, we probed how constructive interference, amplification, and entanglement emerge in constrained Hilbert spaces subject to realistic hardware limitations.
 Variational optimization and error-mitigation were carried out using Pawsey's ``Setonix'' and ``Ella'' supercomputing clusters, while hardware execution was performed on QuEra Computing's cloud-accessible, analog-mode neutral-atom processor Aquila.

-Unlike earlier approaches~\cite{farhi2014quantum} that used quantum walks as variational routines for preparing unknown states, here we target nontrivial but efficiently describable entangled states \cite{Gonzales2025} chosen as benchmarks for assessing interference and amplification on NISQ hardware.
-In particular, we focus on bracelet states $|[z]\rangle$ that respect the dihedral symmetry of an $N$-vertex ring, and product states $|z\rangle$ that must nonetheless have nontrivial dynamics due to the Hilbert space.
-Their entanglement does not arise from an explicit mixer term, but from the non-separable structure of the independent-set Hilbert space itself.
+Unlike earlier approaches~\cite{farhi2014quantum} that used quantum walks as variational routines for preparing unknown states, here we target nontrivial but efficiently describable states \cite{Gonzales2025} chosen as benchmarks for assessing interference and amplification on NISQ hardware.
+In particular, we focus on bracelet states that respect the dihedral symmetry of an $N$-vertex ring, and product states whose preparation nonetheless requires nontrivial dynamics through the constrained Hilbert space.
+For the bracelet states, entanglement emerges from the non-separable structure of the independent-set Hilbert space itself.
 We find that this constrained space, together with restricted local controls, is sufficient to support variational ans\"{a}tze capable of preparing such structured target states.